axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 * A `String messageKey` with the default `""`, that is used for the internationalization.
 * An `int ordinal` with the default `Integer.MAX_VALUE`, that is used for the sorting of functions (the standard sorting is ascending).
 * A `boolean scanForStatistics` with the default `true`, that indicates the framework, if the statistics contained by the return type of the marked method should be registered.
-	* This is useful for connections to *higher level* data types, to be able to use their dimensions, without the registration of unwanted or even wrong statistics.
+	* This is useful for connections to *higher level* Facts, to be able to use their dimensions, without the registration of unwanted or even wrong statistics.

 How the presence of multiple `messageKeys` and `ordinals` in compound functions work is described in [Compound Functions](#Compound-Functions).